jmonlong/manu-vggafannot/analysis/annotate/README.md

-# Projecting annotations from genomes to pangenome
+# Projecting annotations from genomes into the pangenome

 ## Annotation data